akshay-k-a-dev/iBallBreaker-/README.md

 ---

 ## The Solution 🛠️
-We’re going to manually download, compile, and install the correct driver so Linux finally recognizes this Wi-Fi dongle.
+We’re going to manually download, compile, and install the correct driver so Linux(Debian based ) finally recognizes this Wi-Fi dongle.
 Let’s make Wi-Fi work again! 🔥

 ---